Relativistic Langevin Equation derived from a particle-bath Lagrangian: Discussion

 However, the Langevin equation~\eqref{eq:bath-motion-relat} from which we obtain~\eqref{eq:langevin-non-symmetric} is an approximate solution to the equations of motion~\eqref{eq:eom-rel-x}.
 Thus we must also demonstrate that \cref{eq:bath-motion-relat} and the resultant \cref{eq:langevin-non-symmetric} is Lorentz covariant.
 In practice, since the Langevin equation is a covariant equation for non-relativistic 3-vectors, what we must demonstrate is that the components on each side transform as spatial components of a Lorentz 4-vector.

 For \cref{eq:bath-motion-relat}, after a boost with velocity \(\mathbf{u}\) in some direction from the initial inertial reference frame \(S\) into the reference frame \(S'\), only the components of \(\mathbf{q}\) along the direction \(\mathbf{u}\) are affected.
 All trigonometric functions transform in the same way, and consistently, so that the equation holds for \(\mathbf{q}'(t')\) in \(S'\).
 Namely, the \(\bar{\omega}\) transforms as the inverse of a time-scale, \(t\) on both sides transforms as a time-scale.
 If we left it at that, the right-hand-side phase would differ from the corresponding phase on the left-hand-side.
-Fortunately, we can absorb the difference between the two into the laws of transformation of \(\bar{\xi}\), as we already did when introducing this parameter~\footnote{This cements \(\xi\) as both a manifestation of the anharmonicity introduced by relativistic oscillators in the Lagrangian, but also a manifestation of the wave-like behaviour of a truly Lorentz covariant phase factor.
-Recall that inner products of Lorentz vectors transform as a Lorentz scalar.}.
+Fortunately, we can absorb the difference between the two into the laws of transformation of \(\bar{\xi}\), as we already did when introducing this parameter.
 What remains is a length at the initial time \(\mathbf{q}(0)\), a 4-velocity multiplying a time scale \(1 / \bar{\omega}\), and an integral.
 The integrand transforms like a length multiplied by two time-scales: \(s\) and \(1 / \bar{\omega}\), which we ``fix'' by noting that \(g_i\) must transform like the inverse of the square of a time-scale.
 Consequently, the left-hand side and the right hand side transform as three-components of Lorentz four-vectors.

 For \cref{eq:langevin-non-symmetric}, much like in the previous case, let's proceed in a term-by-term fashion.
 Firstly, the term

 is a standard~\cite[Eq.~12]{dunkel_hanggi} Lorentz-covariant inertial term.
 Adding the fourth (temporal) component~\footnote{In covariant notation, Greek indices denote four-vectors, while Latin indices --- spatial three-vectors} --- \(E/c\) this becomes the tagged particle's four momentum.
 Thus, in order to demonstrate that \cref{eq:langevin-non-symmetric} is compatible with special relativity, we must show that the right-hand side also transforms as a 4-vector of the same kind as the left-hand side~\footnote{The contra- and co- variant vectors on the left-hand side must transform into contra- and co- variant vectors on the right-hand side. }.
 The three forces, \(\mathbf{F}'_p, \mathbf{F}_\text{ext}\) and \(\mathbf{F}'_r\) are spatial components of contravariant 4-vectors, which we imposed by construction, with the temporal components of the 4-forces being equal to zero.
 Thus, the only term whose Lorentz covariance must be demonstrated is the memory term.
 Specifically it must transform as a (contravariant) 4-vector.